kirannavale/Portfolio-Projects/SQL Music Store Analysis/README.md

 ![MusicDatabaseSchema](https://github.com/kirannavale/Portfolio-Projects/assets/34519689/48a1f0e3-2248-4164-921b-5241ae4afa19)

-##  Ad-hoc Questions and Query Explanations:
+##  Ad-hoc Questions :

 1. Who is the senior most employee based on job title?
-   - I wrote a query to retrieve the employee with the highest job title level and returned their name and job title.

-2. Which countries have the most invoices?
+2. Which countries have the most Invoices?
-   - I wrote a query to count the number of invoices for each country and sorted the results to identify the countries with the highest number of invoices.

 3. What are the top 3 values of total invoice?
-   - I wrote a query to retrieve the three highest total invoice values, ordering the results in descending order.

 4. Which city has the best customers?
-   - I wrote a query to calculate the sum of invoice totals for each city, sorted the results in descending order, and returned the city name and the sum of invoice totals.
+We would like to throw a promotional Music Festival in the city we made the most money.
+Write a query that returns one city that has the highest sum of invoice totals.
+Return both the city name & sum of all invoice totals.
 5. Who is the best customer?
-   - I wrote a query to determine the customer who has spent the most money by calculating the total amount spent by each customer and returning the person with the highest spending.
+The customer who has spent the most money will be declared the best customer.
+Write a query that returns the person who has spent the most money.

-6. Write a query to return the email, first name, last name, and genre of all Rock Music listeners.
+6. Write query to return the email, first name, last name, & Genre of all Rock Music listeners.
+Return your list ordered alphabetically by email starting with A.
-   - I wrote a query to retrieve the specified columns for customers who listen to Rock music, ordered the results alphabetically by email.

 7. Let's invite the artists who have written the most rock music in our dataset.
-   - I wrote a query to calculate the total track count for each artist who has written Rock music and returned the artist name and track count, sorting the results in descending order and limiting the output to the top 10.
+Write a query that returns the Artist name and total track count of the top 10 rock bands.
 8. Return all the track names that have a song length longer than the average song length.
-   - I wrote a query to calculate the average song length, then retrieved the track names and milliseconds for tracks with a song length greater than the average, ordering the results by song length in descending order.
+Return the Name and Milliseconds for each track.
+Order by the song length with the longest songs listed first.
+9. Find how much amount spent by each customer on artists?
+Write a query to return customer name, artist name, and total spent.

-9. We want to find out the most popular music genre for each country.
-   - I wrote a query to determine the genre with the highest number of purchases for each country.
-If multiple genres shared the maximum number of purchases, I included all of them in the results.
+10. We want to find out the most popular music Genre for each country.
+We determine the most popular genre as the genre with the highest amount of purchases.
+Write a query that returns each country along with the top Genre.
+For countries where the maximum number of purchases is shared, return all Genres.

-10. Write a query that determines the customer that has spent the most on music for each country.
+11. Write a query that determines the customer that has spent the most on music for each country.
+Write a query that returns the country along with the top customer and how much they spent.
+For countries where the top amount spent is shared, provide all customers who spent this amount.
-    - I wrote a query to calculate the total amount spent by each customer for each country, identifying the top-spending customer for each country.
-If multiple customers shared the highest amount spent, I included all of them in the results.

 ## Tools, Software and Libraries :